28 Metaphors About Diamonds

 Other ways to say: Shine bright, glow

-Fun Fact/Origin: Diamonds sparkle because of how they reflect light.
+Fun Fact/Origin: Diamonds sparkle brilliantly due to how they reflect and bend light, which inspired this cheerful idiom.

 11. Diamond-clear